rimjhimsingh/classification-methods/README.md

 This repository contains the implementation and analysis of various classification techniques applied to the Adult dataset, which is a well-known dataset in machine learning for income prediction.
 The primary goal is to explore the effectiveness of different classifiers in predicting whether an individual's income exceeds $50K/year based on census data.

 ## Techniques Implemented
-K-Nearest Neighbors (KNN): A simple, instance-based learning algorithm that classifies a new instance based on the majority label of its k nearest neighbors.
+**K-Nearest Neighbors (KNN)**: A simple, instance-based learning algorithm that classifies a new instance based on the majority label of its k nearest neighbors.
-Random Forest: An ensemble learning method that constructs multiple decision trees during training and outputs the class that is the mode of the classes of the individual trees.
+**Random Forest**: An ensemble learning method that constructs multiple decision trees during training and outputs the class that is the mode of the classes of the individual trees.
-Logistic Regression: A statistical model that uses a logistic function to model a binary dependent variable.
+**Logistic Regression:** A statistical model that uses a logistic function to model a binary dependent variable.
-Gaussian Naive Bayes: A probabilistic classifier based on applying Bayes' theorem with the assumption of independence between every pair of features.
+**Gaussian Naive Bayes**: A probabilistic classifier based on applying Bayes' theorem with the assumption of independence between every pair of features.
-Linear Support Vector Classification (Linear SVC): A linear version of the Support Vector Machine algorithm used for binary classification tasks.
+**Linear Support Vector Classification (Linear SVC)**: A linear version of the Support Vector Machine algorithm used for binary classification tasks.
-XGBoost: An implementation of gradient-boosted decision trees designed for speed and performance.
+**XGBoost**: An implementation of gradient-boosted decision trees designed for speed and performance.

 ## Data Preprocessing
 Two approaches were used to clean the dataset: